Rafael Hoyos Rubio: Career

 Throughout his career Rubio served in various garrisons of the Republic, in addition he was an instructor at the Military School of Chorrillos and the School Infantry.
 Between 1966 and 1968 he served as military attache in Chile.
 As Brigadier General he was Head of the Special Forces Detachment and Commander of the Ninth Armored Division.
 During the government of General Juan Velasco Alvarado he served as Minister of Food.
 In 1978 already boasted the rank of General of Division, he served as Commanding General of the Academic Centres and State Major General of the Army in 1979.
 He was chairman of the Joint Command of the Armed Forces (1979–1980).

 In 1981 he was Commander General of the Army and as such was responsible for the operations of the Cordillera del Condor, acting at the Paquisha point in the confrontation with Ecuador.

 Recognition

-In June 1981, while undertaking a Command visit, General Hoyos Rubio was killed in an air accident.
+In June 1981, while undertaking a Command visit, General Hoyos Rubio was killed in a helicopter crash.
+Ten other people died in the crash, including Alfredo Maúrtua Landázuri (major and pilot), Américo Sánchez Aguado (lieutenant and co-pilot), Luis Montoya Montoya (general and chief of the army's first region), Felix Chalcatana Guerrero, Ulises Mantilla Vera, Augusto Fernández Roy (colonels), Jorge Mori Briceno, Walter Aguilar Santillán, Mario Quevedo Quevedo (sub-officers) and Elmer Gómez Ortiz (army photographer; civilian).

 Today, in the city of Cajamarca, an avenue is named after him.
 Rubio, who had been one of the conspirators in the de Velasco coup, implored officials to never again stop aspiring towards saving the country.
 Of these pronouncements, Hoyos said the country itself is not saved and is violated by the military unit.

 In 2007 the "Major General Rafael Hoyos Rubio" Military College was founded in the city of Cajamarca.